AOD4141/Horiseon-real/README.md

 # Horiseon
-Horiseon is a marketing agency project that try to evaluate the impact search engine have on lead generation, brand awareness and cost management.
+Horiseon is a marketing agency project that try to evaluate how search engine in the social media age can be optimized to generate lead, create brand awareness and help in cost management of advertisement.

 ## Table of Contents